Bringing Australian Angus Beef to Your Table

 Angus Pure Grain Fed

-Our signature feeding program is tailored to harness every ounce of energy and protein from locally sourced, GMO-Free wheat and barley, setting our Angus Pure Grain Fed beef apart.
+Our signature feeding program is tailored to harness every ounce of energy and protein from locally sourced wheat and barley, setting our Angus Pure Grain Fed beef apart.
 Combined with our strong commitment to quality, this results in consistent, well marbled Angus Pure Grain Fed beef.